How to Brew Better Coffee at Home: Simple Steps That Work

 Good coffee starts with clean tools.
 Build cleaning into your routine to keep your gear performing and your coffee tasting fresh.

-12. Experiment With Origin, Roast, and Brew
+12. Experiment With Origin, Roast, and Coffee Brew

 Once you’ve mastered the basics, don’t stop there.
 Try different origins to explore how terroir affects taste—fruity Ethiopian, chocolatey Colombian, nutty Brazilian.
 Sample light, medium, and dark roasts to see how roast level impacts balance and body.
 Brew the same beans with different methods and compare.